 Because Chris does not have any family, Walker’s dad and aunt, both veterans, wrote letters for him to read during Mail Call on the flight back to Milwaukee.
-He, along with the other Honor Flight veterans, also received letters from We Energies employees, including Tom Metcalfe, president of We Energies.
+He, along with the other Honor Flight veterans, also received letters from our employees, including Tom Metcalfe, president of We Energies.

 ‘Somber, emotional and humbling’

 Christy Schultz, computer systems specialist – IT services, was assigned as the guardian for Linda, an Army medic stationed in Texas during the Vietnam War.